Dooders/Dooders/docs/plans/Movement.md

 ## Details

 ### RandomMove

 This policy will take a list of all adjacent locations and will choose a random location

 ### RuleBased

 This policy will identify all neighboring objects and creates a list of locations with energy.
-Then a random locstion is chosen, if there are no neighboring energy objects, the Dooder will not move.
+Then a random location is chosen, if there are no neighboring energy objects, the Dooder will not move.

 ### Simple Artificial Neural Network

+This policy will use a simple ANN to determine the best location to move to.
+The model, for the time being, will have 9 inputs (one for each location) and 9 outputs (one for each location).
+I will also only do a forward feed with no backpropagation.
+I want to see how random weights and biases will behave, and possibly curate Dooders that make it the most cycles.

 ## Thoughts